devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 * Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Donot use any hibernate app in macos) Any one is welcomed to fix this issue, contact me.
 * Hdmi slot.
 * Don't expect too much battery in this Hackintosh like windows.
+You get atleast 5-hours battery-backup.
 </details>

 <details>